Standing Desk Woes? Let’s Fix It Together!

 The Ideal Setup

-The general guideline is that our elbows should be at a 90-degree angle when we’re typing.
-To achieve this, we can follow these steps:
+The general guideline is that your elbows should be at a 90-degree angle when you’re typing.
+To achieve this, follow these steps:

 Tips for Fine-Tuning